-These objectives are at risk when increasing pollution levels caused by human activity could lead to more treatment being needed in the future and where measures are needed to reduce pollution.
-For groundwater bodies only, not meeting these objectives may also mean the water body is classed as poor chemical status.
-Safeguard zones are non statutory areas identified for 'at risk' abstractions where land use management practices and other activities can affect the quality of the untreated water.
-Measures to prevent and reduce pollution are targeted within these zones.
-Table 10 summarises those at risk (surface water) and at poor status (groundwater).
+Drinking water protected areas are at risk when increases in pollution caused by human activity could lead to more water treatment being needed in future and where additional measures are needed to reduce pollution.
+In the Western Wales RBD there are 52 surface water and 25 groundwater drinking water Protected Areas.
+All of Wales is regarded as a drinking water protected area for groundwater purposes.
+Safeguard zones have been identified for any 'at risk' abstractions and measures are targeted within them; there is only one safeguard zone in Wales for a public groundwater abstraction in the Western Wales RBD.
+Table 8 summarises those at risk (surface water) and at poor status (groundwater)